 Let me tell you about our visit to the National Railway Museum in York.
 You may have read about our weekend in York during the Grand Depart in July 2014, while the men spent their day watching the cycling, my mum and I took my eldest son to the National Railway Museum for the day.

 National Railway Museum York

-Eventually we got to York Minister and seen there was a train that would take us to the museum.
+Eventually, we got to York Minister and seen there was a train that would take us to the museum.
 We waited a good half an hour before a lady cycled up saying the train had a puncture and wouldn’t be running.
 She gave us directions and we set off again towards the museum.
 Talk about sore feet and our day had only just begun!

 Food & Drinks at the York Railway Museum

-Overall this is a fantastic place for kids and big kids (aka grown ups) that love trains.
-Entry is free to the National Railway Museum which is just great especially when some places can cost so much to get into.
+Overall this is a fantastic place for kids and big kids (grown-ups ups) that love trains.
+Entry is free to the National Railway Museum which is just great, especially when some places can cost so much to get into.
 If you don’t want the expense of lunch then take a picnic with you.
 We didn’t get around the whole place so you can definitely be sure that it is well worth a visit too.